dotnet/designs/accepted/2021/x64-emulation-on-arm64/x64-emulation.md

 What is meant by "default to x64?"

-Assume a project that target `netcoreapp3.1`. `dotnet run` should generate an x64 apphost that attempts to discover a compatible runtime (like .NET Core 3.1) in the x64 installation location.
+Assume a project that targets `netcoreapp3.1`. `dotnet run` should generate an x64 apphost that attempts to discover a compatible runtime (like .NET Core 3.1) in the x64 installation location.
 This same model applies to other commands like `dotnet test` and `dotnet tool install`.